-Everything about Chateau Palmer Margaux Third Growth, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Palmer Margaux Third Growth with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Palmer, History, Overview

 Charles Palmer started increasing the size of his vineyard.
 In time, he managed to triple Chateau Palmer to 80 hectares of vines accompanied by an additional 80 hectares of trees and parkland.
-The vast majority of growth took place between 1816 and 1831.
-Much of the vines were located in some of the best terroir in the appellation located in the Cantenac, Issan and Margaux communes.
+Much of the vines were located in some of the best terroirs in the appellation in the communes of Cantenac, Issan, and Margaux.

-In 1843, Charles Palmer sold Chateau Palmer to the Pereire family.
+In 1843 Chateau Palmer was sold to the Pereire family.
 The Pereire family invested a lot of money into improving and modernizing Chateau Palmer.
-They replanted and restructured the vineyards.
-One year after the historic 1855 Classification, they constructed the now famous, picturesque chateau with its 4 turret shaped towers and outdoor village.
+They were also responsible for constructing the picturesque chateau with its 4 turret-shaped towers and outdoor village.